reusu/FFXIVChnTextPatch/README.md

 ### How To Use

 0. Download the release pack or compile the source code by yourself.
+1. Launch the .exe.
-1. Clicking the 「設置」 on the top-right and setup your game folder.
+2. Clicking the 「設置」 on the top-right.
+3. Setup your game folder.
-2. 「檔案語言」：Choose CSV to use the CSV files in `resource/rawexd`.
+4. 「檔案語言」：Choose CSV to use the CSV files in `resource/rawexd`.
 Other (Ja, En, De, Fr, Zh-cn) to use the `.dat0` and `.index` files in `resource/text`.
-3. 「原始語言」：The language to be covered.
+5. 「原始語言」：The language to be covered.
 There are Japanese, English, German, French, and simplified Chinese.
 Only Japanese is fully tested.
-4. 「目標語言」：Only for not CSV mode.
+6. 「目標語言」：Only for not CSV mode.
 Choose simpliifed or traditional Chinese as the target langauge.
+7. Click 「確定」 on the bottom-left.
+8. Click 「漢化」 on the left.

 ### How to Compile